Alurista: Religion

-Rewards Received
+Awards

-Alurista has received numerous rewards and has made his mark in the Chicano community.
+Alurista has received numerous awards and has made his mark in the Chicano community.
 He has read his poetry all over the world, from Mexico, to the United States, to Europe.
 He was also producer and subject of the video, "Torn in Two", which featured four Chicano poets.
 The video aired in 1984 and won an Emmy.
 Alurista's work is being collected in the "Mexican American Archives at the Benson Collection: A Guide for Users", University of Texas, Austin.
 He is a professor and scholar, having obtained his Ph.D. in Spanish and Latin American literature, he was awarded the Jr. MacArthur Chair in Spanish by Colorado College in 1984 for his teaching excellence.
 He is the cofounder of multiple academic and community organizations, such as Movimiento Estudiantil Chicano de Aztlan at San Diego State, Concilio for la Justicia, Centro Cultural de la Raza, and the Department of Chicano Studies at San Diego State University.
 His papers are held at University of Texas, Austin and at California Ethnic and Multicultural Archives.